vadimas544/hard_skills/Basic_Skills.md

 pull request - we can accept all changes that we done in our local repo or decline(this changes accept the main developer) fork - this is copy of that project what we fork
-In root directory of our project we need create readme.md(we must descrpipt our project) connect to remote repo with ssh(keygens)
+In root directory of our project we need create readme.md(we must descrpipt our project) connect to remote repo with ssh(keygens).

+2. WORK WITH HTTP PROTOCOL

 Network for junior
 HTTP - hypertext transfer protocol(protocol without saving state, without connection establish).